-Globally the WHO estimated that in 2004, 1.27 million people were killed on our roads and that up to a further 50 million people were injured in road crashes.
-Global losses resulting from road crash injuries is estimated to be US$518 billion annually and costs governments between 1% and 3% of their gross national product.
+Globally, 1.24 million people are killed on our roads each year and a further 50 million people are injured in road crashes.
+Global losses resulting from road crash injuries are estimated to be US$518 billion annually and costs governments between 1% and 3% of their gross national product.

 4. Why is organizational road safety important?

 Organizations can make a significant impact in reducing road deaths and injuries, for instance in addressing work related driving, which is estimated to account for upwards of 25% of road deaths.

 5. Who can sign a road safety commitment?

 The top management of any business, public authority or civil society organization can sign a commitment and register it with the Global Road Safety Partnership on behalf of the United Nations Road Safety Collaboration.

 For the organization positive action to improve road safety could lead to fewer injuries and losses as the result of road crashes, resulting in improved business performance.
 At the societal level it could contribute towards the vision of zero road fatalities and serious injuries within the community in which the organization operates, resulting in improved quality of life.

 7. How do I make a commitment?